Skip to main content

 Cells dividing icon

 • Your doctor can check how fast your cancer is growing by testing for a protein called Ki-67.
-A higher Ki-67 index means the cancer is higher grade, and growing and spreading more quickly
+Higher scores mean the cancer is higher grade, and growing and spreading more quickly

 Syringe icon

-Standard treatment with somatostatin analogues (SSAs) can help control symptoms but may not be enough on its own to slow down progression.
+Standard treatment with SSAs can help control symptoms, but SSAs on their own may not be enough to slow down progression.